Charleswyt/tf_audio_steganalysis/README.md

 # Audio and Image Steganalysis with CNN
 @ Author: **Wang Yuntao (Charles_wyt)** <br>
 @ Email: wangyuntao2@iie.ac.cn <br>
-Hope we can have a friendly communication.
+Hope we can have a happy communication.

 This project is a tensorflow implementation of recent work, you can also design your own network via this platform.
 + [CNN-based Steganalysis of MP3 Steganography in the Entropy